 Achievements of the Biological Standardisation Programme for 3Rs

 The Biological Standardisation Programme aims at validating new pharmacopoeial methods and establishing Ph.
 Eur. reference preparations for the quality control of biological medicines.
-The programme is particularly committed to consider promising alternative 3R methods.
+This programme is particularly committed to taking into consideration all promising alternative 3R methods.

 Since the start of the programme 125 BSP projects have been initiated; these cover a large variety of biological products: vaccines for human use, vaccines for veterinary use, blood-derived products (plasma, coagulation factors, immunoglobulins,…) and biotechnology products.
 So far, 21 of these projects were devoted to the establishment of alternatives to animal use.